HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]
-preach words, they don't mean a thing same thing not to everyone just for you the chosen, so fast to reap
+preach words, they don't mean a thing same thing not to everyone just for you the chosen, soo fast to reap

-painting grey
-on a masterpiece
-seeking all the waste
+painting grey on a masterpiece seeking all the waste among order
-among order, 4 and 20 deep
-throttle fully bent
-round my knees
+4 and 20 deep, throttle fully bent round my knees

-make it clear
-to trust me (i say)
-say it
-through the tears yeah (tears)
+make it clear to trust me (i say) say it through the tears yeah (tears)
-- then again
-twin soul
-(we're) seperate flames
-different context (?)
-that's where hate comes in
+- then again twin soul (we're) seperate flames different set, that is where hate comes in ------------------------------------------ used to be context

-no simple mind who knows it (annuls it) weapons drawn (next) ---- weapos drawn next (when) what the next day'll bring ya (reverb) ------------------- what the day'll bring (steady ground) no hidden layers
+no simple mind who knows it (annuls it) weapons drawn next (when) what the next day'll bring ya (reverb) ------------------- what the day'll bring (steady ground) no hidden layers